Google and Pentagon reportedly agree on deal for 'any lawful' use of AI

 TLDR

-• Google signed a classified DoD deal allowing AI use for any lawful government purpose, with no Google veto over how models are deployed.
+• Google signed a classified deal letting the DoD use its AI models for “any lawful government purpose,” with no Google veto rights over operational decisions.

 Key Takeaways

-• Anthropic was previously blacklisted by the Pentagon for refusing to remove weapon and surveillance-related guardrails from its models.
+• Anthropic was blacklisted by the Pentagon for refusing to remove weapon and surveillance guardrails – Google did not take that stance.

-• The deal requires Google to assist in adjusting AI safety settings and filters at the government’s request.
+• Google must assist with adjusting AI safety settings and filters at the government’s request, giving DoD leverage over model behavior.

 Hacker News Comment Review